-- Include all EU Member States and Japan in the mandatory binding MAP arbitration in their bilateral tax treaties which the commitment was made by 20 countries including Japan and 13 EU Member States (Austria, Belgium, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Poland, Slovenia, Spain, Sweden, and the UK) as a mechanism to guarantee the resolution of treatyrelated disputes within a specified timeframe; - Pursue simpler, lighter and sensible tax systems which will lead to growth and innovation, and furthermore, reduce time and cost for both businesses to comply and tax authorities to enforce; - Promote healthy competition on tax, human resources, and infrastructure which are decisive factors in attracting investments; - Eliminate double taxation and modernise tax treaties between EU Member States and Japan to ensure that royalty, interest and dividend payments are exempted from withholding taxes to the greatest possible extent.
+• Include all EU Member States and Japan in the mandatory binding MAP arbitration in their bilateral tax treaties which the commitment was made by 20 countries including Japan and 13 EU Member States (Austria, Belgium, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Poland, Slovenia, Spain,

+Sweden, and the UK) as a mechanism to guarantee the resolution of treatyrelated disputes within a specified timeframe;

+- Pursue simpler, lighter and sensible tax systems which will lead to growth and innovation, and furthermore, reduce time and cost for both businesses to comply and tax authorities to enforce; - Eliminate double taxation and modernise tax treaties between EU Member States and Japan to ensure that royalty, interest and dividend payments are exempted from withholding taxes to the greatest possible extent. - Cooperate to establish a reasonable global framework regarding digital taxation currently discussed in the OECD in order to avoid economic confusions.